enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Footer links should be well-formed and should lead to the expected locations
 * Footer should contain a copyright notice
 * Footer should contain a trust enhancer element, e.g. a link to a money-back guarantee, a shipping policy, a physical store address, etc.
-* Footer tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Footer tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
 * Footer should include links to the site Privacy Policy and Terms and Conditions pages

 ### Collection